merenlab/merenlab.org/_posts/miscellaneous/2021-09-13-boats-to-bits.md

 ## Next Steps

+Well.
 On the one hand we have done a lot.
 Formalizing the idea, raising funds, planning, and completing an ambitious sampling effort to materialize the project took a significant amount of work.
 On the other hand, we are still at the beginning of this project.
 We still need to process our samples to prepare sequencing libraries, perform sequencing, analyze and interpret the data, and write our findings.

 As I am writing these lines, we are back in Chicago.
 As samples come from the Rappé Lab's freezers to us in dry shippers batch by batch, Jessika and Karen are working on extracting DNA and RNA molecules.